pdjr-signalk/pdjr-skplugin-meta-injector/README.md

 </tr>
 </table>

-The default configuration will allow the plugin to load meta data from the system resources provider during system initialisation, but will install PUT handler support.

-Before using the plugin you must configure the Signal K resource provider so that it supports the custom resource type name by *resourceType*.
+Before the plugin can be used for metadata initialisation you must configure the Signal K resource provider so that it supports the custom resource type 'metadata' (or whatever alternative you may have specified by setting *resourceType* in the pluging configuration).

-Subsequently any metadata configuration files you place in the resource provider's repository will be used to initialise system metadata.
+Subsequently any metadata configuration files you place in the resource provider's repository folder will be used to initialise system metadata.

-### Configuring the Signal K resource provider

-From the Signal K Dashboard, navigate to
-'''Server->Plugin config->Resource provider (built-in)'''
-and add *resourceType* (usually 'metadata') as a custom resource type.

-This will create the folder
-'''plugin-config-data/resources-provider/resources/*resourceType*'''
-in the Signal K home directory and it is into this folder that you should place your metadata resource files.

-### Metadata resources files

-Each metadata resource file is a text file containing the JSON specification of some metadata properties.
-The name of a text file can specify either a terminal path in the Signal K store (i.e. a key value) or a non-terminal path identified by a trailing period('.').

-Metadata for a key is constructed by merging all relevant non-terminal and the terminal path data: properties in more specific paths will overwrite properties of the same name from more general paths.

-See the resource file examples in the [Description](#description) section above.

 ### Using the PUT interface